jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 Each heatmap has a name which is like a unique identifier for the heatmap and it is important when you have a list of heatmaps.
-In later chapters, you will find the heatmap name is used for setting the "main heatmap" and is used for decoration of heatmaps.
+In later chapters, you will find the heatmap name is used for setting the "main heatmap" and is used for decoration on heatmaps.
 If the name is not assigned, an internal name is assigned to the heatmap in a form of `matrix_%d`.
-In following examples in this chapter, we give the name `mat` to the heatmap (for which you will see the change of legend in the next plot).
+In the following examples in this chapter, we give the name `mat` to the heatmap (for which you will see the change of legend title in the next plot).

-If you put `Heatmap()` inside a function or a `for`/`if`/`while` chunk, you won't see the heatmap after executing `Heatmap()`.
+If you put `Heatmap()` inside a function or a `for`/`if`/`while` chunk, or the R script is run under command-line, you won't see the heatmap after executing `Heatmap()`.
 In this case, you need to use `draw()` function explicitly as follows.
 We will explain this point in more detail in Section \@ref(plot-the-heatmap).